-- 3.1 The Scrutiny Committee made some good progress last year as noted in the report.
-Recommendations previously accepted by Cabinet have been or are in the process of being implemented. - 3.2 The annual report also serves as a useful summary of the Committee's work which could be shared with residents via publication on the Council's website.
+- 3.1 The Scrutiny Committee made some good progress last year, as noted in the report.
+Recommendations previously accepted by Cabinet have been or are in the process of being implemented. - 3.2 The annual report also serves as a useful summary of the Committee's work, which can be shared with residents via publication on the Council's website, and other social media and press releases.